List of content you will read in this article:

 - NX technology and Independent Computing Architecture (ICA).

-There are no installation required, as it comes preloaded with any Windows OS since Windows XP/ Windows NT 4.0.
+There are no installation steps required, as it comes preloaded with any Windows OS since Windows XP/ Windows NT 4.0.

 Remote Desktop Applications

-- Complete administrative tasks remotely
+- You can complete administrative tasks remotely.

 - You can engage in tasks that may not have the processing power and capacity to run them natively.

 - You can deliver Windows-based applications to iOS, Android, Windows, and even thin client devices.

 - You can provide more computing resources to an application without having to upgrade devices.
 This reduces the cost of the end-user devices when users need more computing power, the computing power can be associated with the actual workloads that need it.